Parental leave: A father’s story

 Whether you’re an employer or an employee there are a few things you can do:

-1. Please encourage your company to add its parental leave information to the Crayon Parental Leave Register by contacting hello@gocrayon.com and your gender pay gap information to Mind The Gap - the more transparent we are with this information the more informed we are and the more leverage we have to make systemic change.
+Please encourage your company to add its parental leave information to the New Zealand Parental Leave Register by contacting hello@gocrayon.com and your gender pay gap information to the Pay Gap Insights Hub (formerly Mind The Gap) - the more transparent we are with this information the more informed we are and the more leverage we have to make systemic change.

 Now for the important legal part: This information is general and not regulated financial advice for the purposes of the Financial Markets Conduct Act 2013.
 Please seek independent legal, financial, tax or other advice in considering whether the content in this article is appropriate for your goals, situation or needs.
 The information in this article is current as at 21 June 2022.